GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 like the `matchAboutBlank` property on the options object.

-While we could have changed the signature of this method within the Tabs API, we felt that between these breaking changes and the introduction of new capabilities (covered in the next section) a clean break would be easier for everyone.
+While we could have changed the signature of this method within the Tabs API, we felt that between these breaking changes and the introduction of new capabilities (covered in the next section), a clean break would be easier for everyone.

 ### Expanding scripting capabilities